Introducing recommended courses, weather forecasts, live cameras, and course maps for Niseko Village Ski Resort

 A resort complex boasting overwhelming mobility and a fulfilling stay

-Niseko Village has the most runs of any of the Niseko United resorts.
-With three gondolas and 30 runs, it offers outstanding maneuverability and course variety.
+Niseko Village boasts the most courses within Niseko United.
+With three gondolas and 30 courses, its mobility and course variety are unparalleled.

-The upper part of the resort offers a lineup of attractive runs, including steep slopes and ungroomed runs for advanced skiers, as well as runs through virgin forests.
-What sets Niseko Village apart is that all of its runs are long and full of undulations and variety.
-And although it's not a run, you can also enjoy backcountry skiing at Mizuno-no-Sawa, a specially managed area (where avalanche prevention work is carried out).
+The upper area features an attractive lineup of courses, including steep slopes for advanced skiers, ungroomed runs, and tree-lined courses that wind through the primeval forest.
+A distinctive feature of Niseko Village is that all of its courses are long and full of undulation and variation.
+In addition, although not a designated course, you can enjoy backcountry skiing in the specially managed area (avalanche prevention work area) "Mizuno-no-Sawa".

 The variety of activities and accommodations is also outstanding.
 At the base of the mountain, there are four hotels, including the Hilton Niseko Village, and a direct connection to the complex, making it extremely convenient and comfortable.
 From on-snow activities to indoor activities, the variety of activities is the best in Niseko, and even those staying for a long time will be very satisfied